Volunteering on (Non-Profit) Boards: How and Why to Join a Board

-We recognize that there is currently a lack of diversity on many boards in the non-profit sector in British Columbia.
-Volunteering on (Non-Profit) Boards: How and Why to Join a Board workshop is designed specifically to help people from equity seeking groups, such as people with disabilities, people from Black and Indigenous communities and People of Colour, to build skills, knowledge and confidence to participate in non-profit boards.
+Volunteering on (Non-Profit) Boards: Why and How to Join a Board workshop is designed specifically to help people from equity seeking groups, such as people with disabilities, people from Black and Indigenous communities and People of Colour, and newcomers to Canada to build skills, knowledge and confidence to participate in non-profit boards.

-In this workshop, you will learn how to engage as a volunteer in your community, which types of non-profit organizations work in British Columbia, different structures, and types of non-profit leadership and decision-making, and what it means to be a board member.
+In this half-day workshop, you will learn how to engage as a volunteer in your community, which types of non-profit organizations work in British Columbia, different structures, types of non-profit leadership and decision making, and what it means to be a Board member.

 This workshop is ideal for people who are new to the non-profit sector in British Columbia, want to develop a better understanding of its leadership and decision-making processes, and are looking for ways to engage in their communities and express their voices.